Japes banner

 How Japes runs games

-I’ll be rooting for the party to succeed but far from making it easy.
-Where’s the fun in being given the win on a plate.
-This will mean every challenge and choice matters.
-As you move through the adventure, you'll have adapted where needed, and triumphed together.
-You’ll know you’ve earned that victory and it makes the sweeter knowing it wasn’t given to you.
-These games are about having fun together and I love hearing the table erupt in laughter during ridiculous moments - you’d better believe I’ll be laughing as well.
-No matter the system, critical fumbles at the worst possible timing can be hilarious.
-Those perfect rolls or ideas that save the day will have everyone cheering.
-New people to TTRPGs, will find that they’re very welcome.
-I’ve been told and I feel the reviews back this up, that I’m patient, happy to explain rules as we go, and this aids you to knowing how things work.
+Where’s the fun in you getting the win served on a silver plater.
+We thrive on challenges and your choices matters as you move through the adventure and triumphed together.
+This means you’ve earned that victory and its all the sweeter.
+I love hearing the table erupt in laughter or cheers during those key moments and you’d better believe I’ll be laughing and cheering along with you.
+Those critical fumbles at what can feel like the worst possible timing can be hilarious.
+Perfect ideas that save the day will have everyone cheering when you pull them off.
+If you’re new to roleplaying games, you’ll find a warm welcome.
+I’ve been told and I feel the reviews back this up, that I’m patient, happy to explain how to play as we go, and this aids you to pick up the game mechanics.
 If you’re looking for immersive stories, meaningful choices, great role play and a table that celebrates both chaos and triumph, you’re in the right place.

 Featured Prompts